FundyPhytoPhys/prochlorococcus_o2/README.md

 # Project Title
+*Prochlorococcus marinus* responses to light and oxygen

 ## Summary

-*Prochlorococcus marinus*, the smallest picocyanobacterium, comprises multiple clades with distinct niches across tropical and sub-tropical oligotrophic ocean regions, including Oxygen Minimum Zones.
-Ocean warming may open permissive temperatures in new, poleward photic regimes, along with expanded Oxygen Minimum Zones.
-We used ocean protein data to help guide testing of
-*Prochlorococcus marinus* growth across a matrix of peak irradiances, photoperiods, spectral bands and dissolved oxygen.
-MED4 from Clade HLI requires greater than 4 h photoperiod, grows at 25 µmol O~2~ L^-1^ and above, and exploits high cumulative diel photon doses, yet shows accelerated growth when the cost of photoinactivation is lowered under red, vs. blue, actinic light.
-MED4 relies upon an alternative oxidase to balance electron transport, which may exclude it from growth under our lowest, 2.5 µmol O~2~ L^-1^, condition.
-SS120 from Clade LLII/III is restricted to low light under full 250 µmol O~2~ L^-1^, shows expanded light exploitation under 25 µmol O~2~ L^-1^, but is excluded from growth under 2.5 µmol O~2~ L^-1^.
-Intermediate oxygen suppresses the cost of PSII photoinactivation, and enzymatic production of H~2~O~2~ in SS120, which has limited genomic capacity for PSII and DNA repair.
+*Prochlorococcus marinus*, the smallest picocyanobacterium, comprises multiple clades occupying distinct niches, currently across tropical and sub-tropical oligotrophic ocean regions, including Oxygen Minimum Zones.
+Ocean warming may open growth-permissive temperatures in new, poleward photic regimes, along with expanded Oxygen Minimum Zones.
+We used ocean metaproteomic data on current *Prochlorococcus marinus* niches, to guide testing of *Prochlorococcus marinus* growth across a matrix of peak irradiances, photoperiods, spectral bands and dissolved oxygen.
+MED4 from Clade HLI requires greater than 4 h photoperiod, grows at 25 µmol O~2~ L^-1^ and above, and exploits high cumulative diel photon doses.
+MED4, however, relies upon an alternative oxidase to balance electron transport, which may exclude it from growth under our lowest, 2.5 µmol O~2~ L^-1^, condition.
+SS120 from clade LLII/III is restricted to low light under full 250 µmol O~2~ L^-1^, shows expanded light exploitation under 25 µmol O~2~ L^-1^, but is excluded from growth under 2.5 µmol O~2~ L^-1^.
+Intermediate oxygen suppresses the cost of PSII photoinactivation, and possibly the enzymatic production of H~2~O~2~ in SS120, which has limitations on genomic capacity for PSII and DNA repair.
 MIT9313 from Clade LLIV is restricted to low blue irradiance under 250 µmol O~2~ L^-1^, but exploits much higher irradiance under red light, or under lower O~2~ concentrations, conditions which slow photoinactivation of PSII and production of reactive oxygen species.
+In warming oceans, range expansions and competition among clades will be governed not only by light levels.
+Short photoperiods governed by latitude, temperate winter, and depth attenuation of light, will exclude clade HLI (including MED4) from some habitats.
+In contrast, clade LLII/III (including SS120), and particularly clade LLIV (including MIT9313), may exploit higher light niches nearer the surface, under expanding OMZ conditions, where low O~2~ relieves the stresses of oxidation stress and PSII photoinhibition.

 ## Highly Qualified Personnel